yuvraj-sahu/Google-CodeIn-2019-2020/JavaOOPExamples/Explanation.md

 Inheritance is the use of methods from another class - the idea is that a class is 'inheriting' methods from another class.
 The class that inherits the methods is called the subclass, and the class that is being inherited is known as the superclass.

 A subclass will usually inherit methods from a superclass that it is a subgroup of.
-For example, since a person is a subgroup of a living thing (a person is a type of living thing), it would make sense for the Person class to inherit from the Animal class.
+For example, since a person is a subgroup of a animal (a person is a type of animal), it would make sense for the Person class to inherit from the Animal class.

 In Java, one would use the <b>extends</b> keyword.
 All classes inherit from the Object class by default (you do not have to write it in the code), and therefore inherit certain methods, such as the equals() method, the toString() method, and the clone() method.